Logiqx/gps-guides/devices/garmin/fenix-5/README.md

 Tips:

 - Change the data recording interval to "every second".
-The default is "smart".
+The default is "smart" and is unsuitable for speed sailing.
 - Export the session in the .FIT format in the Garmin Connect app.
 Do this using the "[original](https://support.garmin.com/en-GB/?faq=W1TvTPW8JZ6LfJSfK512Q8)" format.
 - Try installing the [GPSTC data field](https://www.seabreeze.com.au/forums/Windsurfing/Gps/Garmin-GPSTC-Datafield-to-complement-the-Motion-Simple-Logger?page=1) for instant feedback, especially created for speed sailors.